John F. De Swan

 John Francis DeSwan (January 13, 1876 – December 1, 1956) was a private serving in the United States Army during the Spanish–American War who received the Medal of Honor for bravery.

 Biography

 De Swan was born January 13, 1876, in Philadelphia, Pennsylvania and joined the army from his birth city in May 1893 (claiming to be 21 because he was underage).
 He was discharged in December of that year, and re-enlisted in January 1896.
-He was sent to fight in the Spanish–American War with Company H, 21st U.S. Infantry as a private where he received the Medal of Honor for his actions.
+He was sent to fight in the Spanish–American War with Company H, 21st Infantry Regiment as a private where he received the Medal of Honor for his actions.